-- Place a shelf in the kiln chamber on three 1" (2.5cm) posts. - Place a sample glass project using scrap fusible glass in the kiln and program the kiln using the instructions on page 14.
+- Place a shelf in the kiln chamber on 3 1" posts. - Place a sample glass project using scrap fusible glass in the kiln and program the kiln using the instructions on page 10.
 As a precaution you may want to provide a dam or barrier around the glass when fusing more than 2 layers.
-With more than 2 layers, the glass will spread until it reaches a thickness of 1/4" (6.5 mm). - Let the kiln fire and then cool to room temperature before opening the lid.
+With more than 2 layers, the glass will spread until it reaches a thickness of 1/4". - Let the kiln fire and then cool to room temperature before opening the lid.
 If the project is fused or slumped to your satisfaction the kiln is operating correctly.
 The need for slight adjustments to temperature are not uncommon.

 The first time the elements are fired they will give off some smoke.
 This is normal and expected.
-It is also common for hairline cracks to appear in the floor and lid of a kiln.
+It is also common for hairline cracks to appear in the floor of a kiln.
 This is caused by the expansion and contraction of the mortared brick and is considered normal.
-It will not affect the firing nor the life of the kiln.
+It will not affect the firing of your kiln nor the life of the kiln floor.